 The brain was primarily designed to create, not store.
 Our thought stream is so amazing that we can think about and come up with assumptions on any random thing at any time at all.
 The speed of thought is so fast that I can travel to Jupiter and back in just 7 seconds.
 However, our brain has the power to focus our line of thinking.
 In order words, despite all the random thoughts, we choose which thought to pick and ponder on.
-Since our brain is not primarily about storing, we forget some thoughts as fast as we get them.
+Since our brain is not primarily for storing, we forget some thoughts as fast as we get them.

 See your stream of thoughts like search results.
 Our brain draws thoughts to our attention based on what we have previously fed it.
 Everything is mathematical in nature.
 Without self-consciousness, our brain picks data, derives meaning, makes analysis and draws potential conclusions without us even voicing it out.
 However, most of these “mathematical equations” in our brain don’t always draw the right conclusions.